 Aesthetic Medical International to Announce Third Quarter 2022 Unaudited Financial Results on November 29, 2022

-SHENZHEN, China, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Aesthetic Medical International Holdings Group Limited AIH (the "Company" or "AIH"), a leading provider of aesthetic medical services in China, today announced that it will release its unaudited financial results for the third quarter of 2022 before the U.S. market opens on Tuesday, November 29, 2022.
+/EIN News/ -- SHENZHEN, China, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Aesthetic Medical International Holdings Group Limited (Nasdaq: AIH) (the “Company” or “AIH”), a leading provider of aesthetic medical services in China, today announced that it will release its unaudited financial results for the third quarter of 2022 before the U.S. market opens on Tuesday, November 29, 2022.

 The Company will host a conference call to discuss the Company’s financial performance at 7:00 AM Eastern Time (8:00 PM Beijing Time) on November 29, 2022.